EU priorities for higher education

 - To advance the EU as a centre of excellence in education and training

 - To support partner countries outside the EU in their efforts to modernise their education and training systems

 - To promote common values and closer understanding between different peoples and cultures

-- To support Member States and higher education institutions in the EU and beyond in their efforts to internationalise national education and training systems
+- To support higher education institutions in Member States and beyond in their efforts to internationalise national education and training systems

-- To improve the quality of services and human resources in the EU and beyond through mutual learning, comparison and exchange of good practice.
+- To improve the quality of education and training services in the EU and beyond through mutual learning, comparison and the exchange of best practices

 Cooperation with non-EU Member States enhances the quality of education and training in the EU and beyond by promoting peer learning and comparative analysis between national education systems worldwide.
 It boosts innovation and job creation through mobility, and offers opportunities for staff and students to broaden their horizons through participation in EU programmes.

 Europe’s universities have a strong record of internationalisation.
 They have facilitated the development of international curricula and joint degrees, fostered international research and innovation projects, and supported the exchange of students, staff and knowledge.